matdombrock/matdombrock.com/source/posts/adsr-env.md

 - Continue this process until all stages are complete and the envelope reaches zero.
 - This approach allows you to use a single, static wavetable for all envelopes, adjusting only the speed to fit any desired ADSR timing.

+### Why this approach makes sense
+- **Efficiency:** Using a precomputed wavetable (or "super-table") for the envelope shape allows for fast, sample-accurate envelope generation with minimal CPU usage.
+- **Flexibility:** By varying the speed at which you traverse each segment, you can easily accommodate arbitrary ADSR times without regenerating the table (except for sustain level changes).
+- **Commonality:** This is a well-established and widely used approach in both software and hardware synthesizers.
+Many synth engines (including those in DAWs and hardware synths) use either wavetable-based or mathematical function-based envelopes with similar logic.
+- **Alternatives:** Some implementations use direct mathematical formulas (e.g., exponential or linear equations) instead of lookup tables, especially when CPU resources are plentiful or when parameter modulation is frequent.
+However, the wavetable approach is often preferred for its speed and predictability, especially in embedded or real-time systems.

-### Notes
+### Notes on Example Code
 - Example code here is written in JavaScript.
-- Samples are based off the code powering this page but changed for simplicity and illustrative purposes.
+- Examples are based off the code powering this page but changed for simplicity and illustrative purposes.

 ## The ADSR Envelope Wavetable
 First we generate an ADSR Envelope wavetable.
 This is really a set of 4 wavetables, one for each stage of the envelope.
 I'll refer to the entire set as the super-table.